The story of how bone broth came to be

 Once or twice a week, I use the stock from one of the containers, along with fresh veggies and left-over meat or an egg, to make some soup for lunch.
 Each small pot serves four.
 That’s a lot of food from a single bag of food scraps…

 Use your garbage soup stock as a base for a meal made from whatever you have on hand.
 It’s perfect for every-day cooking.
 No recipe required.
-Here are three ideas to get you started:
+This is what I made my soup from yesterday:

 - Borscht – chopped beets, cabbage, onion, carrot and garlic, with leftover ham or sausage

 - Mushroom soup – mushrooms, barley, leeks, left-over chicken or turkey

 - Cream of squash – butternut squash or pumpkin, sweet potato, apple, lentils and curry.
 Puree once the veggies are soft to the fork.
 Serve with a spoonful of Greek yogurt or nondairy substitute.

 Soups can be low in calories but packed with all the goodness of fresh veggies, spices, herbs, meat and slo-carbs (if you want them).
 They make a perfect lunch or dinner meal on the 17-day diet.
 Once you try them, you’ll be hooked for life.